katenambiar/pmpa/README.md

-# pampa: Peptide Array Management, Pre-Processing and Analysis
+# pmpa: Peptide Microarray Pre-Processing and Analysis

 A package for peptide microarray pre-processing and analysis using R (S4 methods)